 Grasscycling - Recycling for the Health and Beauty of Your Lawn

 Grasscycling is simply the term used when mown grass clippings are left on your lawn rather than raked or bagged.
 When clippings are removed they can become a wasted resource, with valuable nutrients being carted away.
-When clippings are left in place they break down and return to the soil, adding organic matter and fertility.
+When clippings are left in place they break down and return to the soil, adding organic matter and fertility for a healthier lawn.